 At this point in the pregnancy, baby’s movement is erratic.
-Don’t worry if you go for long stretches without feeling the baby move.
+Don’t worry if you go for long stretches without feeling him move.
 Your baby’s activity level is affected by many factors, including sound, time of day, and your blood glucose levels.
-After 28 weeks, your provider may encourage you to start recording baby’s movement through a daily record.
+After 28 weeks, your provider may encourage you to start doing kick counts or recording baby’s movement through a daily record.
 But for now, just enjoy knowing that your little one is there without any pressure to track it!

 Your baby has made some exciting developmental changes this week!

 - Baby’s eyes now move behind her closed eyelids

 - Baby starts responding to sudden loud sounds

 Baby’s weight gain might also be putting some strain on your lower back.
 If back pain is a problem for you, consider visiting a qualified chiropractor.
 Wear low-heeled shoes with good support.
 Exercise and stretch to keep your core muscles strong and limber.
 As your pregnancy continues, a maternity support belt might be in order.
 These act like a gentle girdle to help support the weight of your uterus and take some pressure off your back.